Written by Shire Lyon on Apr 13 , 2023

 Automation and efficiency

 You’ll quickly learn that automation and efficiency are important to maintaining your campaign.
 Automated rules and scripts are built-in tools that Google and Microsoft both offer to help you work smarter and not harder.
-For example, you can turn campaigns off when they hit budget or send yourself an alert when your ads get disapproved.

 She explains scripts can help you automate changes to your account.
 “You can upload several scripts to your account to automatically make changes on your behalf or download specific data (we lean on the N-grams script a lot here at Hawk).
 If you Google ‘Google Ads Scripts,’ you can find several and learn what they do and how to implement them.”

-Reporting Tools
+Reporting tools

 At the end of the day, most of us have to report our ads’ progress to clients or stakeholders within our organization.
-You can create a Powerpoint presentation or use a spreadsheet, but reporting tools present your data visually.
-Your results come to life when you add charts, graphs, pie charts, and maps.
-You can tell a story rather than report a series of numbers that may mean little to a non-marketer.
+You can create a PowerPoint presentation or use a spreadsheet, but reporting tools present your data visually.

-“For beginners and small businesses, I recommend free reporting tools within the Google Ads platform,” Katherine says.
 “There are several premade reports that pull directly from your Google Ads data in the ‘Reports’ dropdown on the top right.
 You can also use your Google Analytics data to pull reports.”

 Another free and easy-to-use reporting tool is Google Data Studio (now called Looker Studio).
-Katherine says, “You can connect your Google Ads and Analytics accounts to this platform and build out several reports.
+Kiraly says, “You can connect your Google Ads and Analytics accounts to this platform and build out several reports.
 It’s a little more intermediate since you need to know how to use the platform to build your reports, but they do have a few templates to work from.”

 The takeaway

-There you have it!
-You have now learned all the fundamentals of paid search marketing.
 From understanding what paid search is to how to structure your Google Ad account, you now have a good foundation of knowledge to continue improving your paid search campaigns.

 Looking to learn more about paid search?
 Check out the other paid search marketing articles on our blog.